Laser-dressed partial density of states: Results

 The time-dependent term has the intensity $2\Re\lf(C^*_{11}C_{10} e^{i\Omega t}\rt)$.
 At the same time, the occupation probability of the state $|1\ra$ is equal to $|C_{10} |^2+2\Re\lf(C^*_{11}C_{10} e^{i\Omega t} \rt)$.
 This means that the time-dependent part of the DOS is related to the time-dependent part of the occupation probability of an electronic state.
 This conclusion can be generalized by considering occupation probabilities of electronic states $|n\k\ra$ of a system occupying a Floquet state $|\Phi_{i\mathbf k}\ra$.
 The time-dependent part of the DOS would contain the interference terms of these probabilities.
 Thus, the time-dependent part of the DOS arises due to interference terms in occupation probabilities of electronic states.

 The spectral position of the time-dependent term in the DOS in \eq{Eq_hypotheticalDOS} is in the middle between the energy of the main peak at $E_h$ and its side peak at $E_h+\Omega$.
 In general, the interference terms are centred at $E_{i\mathbf{k}}+(\mu'+\mu/2)\Omega$ for $\mu\neq0$ according to \eq{Eq_Dalm_Amp}, which is either in the middle between a main peak and its side peaks, or in the middle between side peaks.
 We observed the analogous behavior of a signal due to an optical dressing in our study of subcycle-resolved x-ray diffraction \cite{popova2024atomic}, where we theoretically investigated time-, momentum- and energy-resolved x-ray signals from a laser-dressed material.
-We showed that the time-dependent signal in this process consists of peaks with time-independent amplitudes and interference peaks with time-dependent amplitudes centered at energies in the middle between the spectral positions of the time-independent peaks.
-Thus, the behavior of the laser-dressed DOS is related to the behavior of a time-dependent, subcycle-resolved spectra of laser-driven systems.
+We showed that the time-dependent signal in this process consists of peaks with time-independent amplitudes and interference peaks with time-dependent amplitudes.
+The peaks with time-independent amplitudes are shifted by $n\Omega$ from a ground-state signal, where $n$ is an integer.
+The interference peaks are centered right in the middle between the spectral positions of the time-independent peaks, {\it i.e.}~are shifted by $n\Omega/2$.
+Thus, the behavior of the laser-dressed DOS is related to the behavior of time-dependent, subcycle-resolved spectra of laser-driven systems.

 Colormaps in Figs.~\ref{Fig_LDPDOS}(d)-(f) and \ref{Fig_LDPDOS}(j)-(l) show the time-dependent part of the PDOS.
 The total PDOS is the sum of the time-dependent part and the time-averaged part shown on the corresponding panels to the left of the colormaps [Figs.~\ref{Fig_LDPDOS}(a)- (c) and \ref{Fig_LDPDOS}(g)-(i)].
 The total PDOS is positive at any given energy.